intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 `2390.v-qsvr-fpga.aidev  u27224      batch    STDIN             27907     1      2       --   06:00:00 R  01:15:02`

-### 5.8 Deleting Jobs on the Devcloud
+### 5.7 Deleting Jobs on the Devcloud

 Jobs can be terminated with the following command when nodes are hanging with stalled jobs:

 ```
-qdel 2390.v-qsvr-fpga.aidevcloud
+qdel XXXX.v-qsvr-fpga.aidevcloud
 ```

+Where XXXX is the unique Job ID.

-Note the suffix for the qstat command is .aidev however to kill the job with qdel you need to append .aidevcloud .
+Note, the qstat command mentioned in section 5.6 displays job ID finishing with .aidev however to kill the job usng qdel you need to append .aidevcloud .

+\

-This is **not recommended** but it is a another technique to delete a job from the headnode if a node is hanging.
+This is **not recommended**, but it is another technique to delete a job from the headnode if a node is hanging.
 Type the following and look for the qsub commands:

 ```
 ps -auxw